Midleton crowned Daly Industrial Supplies U17 Teddy Healy Cup champions after victory over Fermoy

 Fermoy 2

-Midleton were crowned Daly Industrial Supplies U17 Teddy Healy Cup champions when they defeated a very gallant Fermoy side in front of a large audience at the Munster FA Turner’s Cross Stadium.
+Midleton were crowned Daly Industrial Supplies U17 Teddy Healy Cup champions when they defeated a very gallant Fermoy side in front of a large audience at Turner’s Cross stadium.

-It was the U17 Premier side who led one nil at half time with a well taken goal in added time just before the break Patrick Adedokun.
+It was the U17 Premier side who led 1-0 at half time, with a well taken goal in added time by Patrick Adedokun.

-The game was level 1-1 in the 56th minute when Adam Keohane hit the back of the net for the U17 League 1 side Fermoy.
+The game was level 1-1 in the 56th minute when Adam Keohane hit the back of the net from the penalty spot for the U17 League 1 side, Fermoy.

-The Magpies restored their lead 3-2 in the 82nd minute when Shay Forde got on the scoresheet and Eoin Garvey headed effort in injury time made sure that the cup was heading for Midleton with a late effort in injury time.
+The Magpies restored their lead 3-2 in the 82nd minute when Shay Forde got on the scoresheet and then Eoin Garvey's headed effort in injury time made sure the cup was heading for Midleton.

 Denis Crowley from the Cork Youth League presenting the U17 Teddy Healy Cup to Midleton captain Jack Mills at Munster FA Turner’s Cross.